Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 7.2 — An alternative carrier on the same route

 If Lufthansa's weight limit, breed restriction, or route restriction makes the trip unworkable, other carriers on the same route may have different policies.
-Our full cabin airlines guide covers which airlines allow cats in cabin and what their limits are, so you can find an alternative without starting from scratch.
+The KLM guide and the Air France guide cover their respective limits in full.
+Our full cabin airlines guide covers all European options so you can find an alternative without starting from scratch.

 7.3 — If you’re UK-based or travelling via Bangalore: get written confirmation before booking